Drug policy of Portugal: Consumption and possession

 In Portugal, recreational use of cannabis is forbidden by law.
 In July 2018, legislation was signed into law to allow for the medical use of cannabis in Portugal and its dispensation at pharmacies.
 Portugal signed all the UN conventions on narcotics and psychotropic to date.
-With the 2001 decriminalization bill, the consumer is now regarded as a patient and not as a criminal (having the amount usually used for ten days of personal use is not a punishable crime) but repression persists.
-One can be sent to a dissuasion committee and have a talk or must pay a fee.
+With the 2001 decriminalization bill, the consumer is now regarded as a patient and not as a criminal (having the amount usually used for ten days of personal use is not a punishable crime).
 According to the libertarian think tank Cato Institute, illegal drug use among Portuguese teenagers declined after 2001, and 45 percent of the country's heroin addicts sought medical treatment.
-But critics of the policy, such as the Association for a Drug-Free Portugal, say overall consumption of drugs in the country has actually risen by 4.2 percent since 2001 and claim the benefits of decriminalization are being "over-egged".
+Cannabis use in Portugal is 9.7% lower than the average European use of 15.1%.
+While the prevalence of cannabis use at any point in an individual's life is less in Portugal, lifetime cannabis use has been rising since 2012.
+In addition, Portugal has a 2-3 times higher prevalence of moderate/heavy cannabis users than other European Countries.
+Hospitalizations with a diagnosis of a psychotic disorder or schizophrenia associated with cannabis use have increased 29.4 times from 2000 to 2015.